sriniketana/DevConnect2016-MFP-NodeJS-Lab/README.md

   2. Size: *Medium 2GB*
   3. Public IP Address: *Request and Bind IP*
 - Click *Create*
-- Wait for a public to be assined, and container to be running
+- Wait for a public IP address to be assigned, and the container to be running

   ![MFP Container running](./README-img/container-running.png)
 - Click the public IP address to open a new Browser window